johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Link.md

 ## Architectural Details

-One can use this to place a link (usually an `a` tag) on the page, that uses the bodiless edit system and allow the href to be editable.
+One can use this to place a link (usually an `a` tag) on the page, that uses the BodilessJS edit system and allow the href to be editable.

   ```
   js import Link from '@bodiless/components';